Eagles (band): 2017–present: Return to touring, new lineup, and farewell tour

 In September 2024, the Eagles began a concert residency at Sphere in the Las Vegas Valley.
 The first eight concerts grossed $42.2 million from 131,000 tickets sold.
-The shows are scheduled to continue into November 2025.
+The shows ran until March 2026.

 In 2025, touring lead guitarist Steuart Smith was replaced by Chris Holt.
 Smith retired due to Parkinson's disease.

+The band toured through May 2026.
+In February 2026, Henley said that the Eagles would disband at the end of that tour, "And I've said things like that before, but I feel like we're getting toward the end...And that will be fine too."
+Their residence at The Sphere would be extended to December 2026.

 Musical style

 Influenced by 1960s rhythm and blues, soul, bluegrass, and rock bands such as the Byrds and Buffalo Springfield, the Eagles' overall sound has been described as "California rock".
 In the words of Sal Manna, author of the CD liner notes of the band's 1994 album Hell Freezes Over, "no one knew quite what 'California rock' meant – except perhaps that, because in California anything was possible, music that came from that promising land was more free-spirited and free-ranging."

 The group's sound has also been described as country rock, soft rock, and folk rock, and in later years the band became associated with the album rock and arena rock labels.

 On their early records, the group combined rock and roll, country, and folk music styles.
 For their third album On the Border, the band widened their style to include a prominent hard rock sound, a genre the band had only touched upon previously.
 The 1975 follow-up album One of These Nights saw the group explore a softer sound, notably exemplified on the hit singles "Take It to the Limit", and "Lyin' Eyes".
 Leadon, who was the principal country influence, left the band after the album was released, and the band moved away from country rock to a more rock direction in Hotel California.
 The band's 2007 comeback album Long Road Out of Eden saw them explore country rock, blues rock, and funk.